William Jefferson Hunsaker: Later career

 In 1889, William Hunsaker unsuccessfully defended the killer of the Oceanside marshal in a well-publicized case.
 In June 1892, the Hunsakers moved to Los Angeles.
 From 1893 to 1896, Hunsaker was counsel for the Atchison, Topeka and Santa Fe Railway, but apparently maintained an outside practice as well, defending E. S. Babcock from bribery charges related to the Southern California Mountain Water Company.
 Upon leaving the AT&SF, Hunsaker entered private practice, eventually re-joining with Eugene W. Britt, Hunsaker's partner when located in San Diego.
 Disenchanted with the Democratic Party's support for free silver, Hunsaker switched political affiliation to the Republican Party in 1896, supporting the McKinley campaign.
 However Hunsaker remained largely independent — from 1896 to 1906, he chaired the Committee of One Hundred, a group of leading citizens who published non-partisan ballots for local elections.

 In 1901, Hunsaker was elected to be "junior vice-president" of the Los Angeles Bar Association and appointed as a delegate to the 1901 American Bar Association convention to be held in Denver.
 In 1904, William J. Hunsaker was present at the American Bar Association annual meeting in St. Louis as vice-president of, and delegate appointed by, the California State Bar Association and was elected to be a vice president of the ABA.
-Later in 1904, Hunsaker was elected to be president of the Los Angeles Bar Association.
+Later in 1904, Hunsaker was elected to be president of the Los Angeles County Bar Association.
 During this period, Hunsaker defended major California newspapers from several sensational libel and commercial lawsuits.
 In 1908, Hunsaker was president of the Los Angeles City Charter Revision Committee and the Los Angeles City Club, and a leading candidate to fill the California Supreme Court position vacated by the death of Thomas B. McFarland.
 In 1911, Hunsaker was elected vice president of the California Bar Association, and in 1913, was elected Association president, 1913–1914.
 Hunsaker was a life member of the Native Sons of the Golden West.